 Top tooth x-ray picture copyright Donald Urquhart of www.hemorrhoidshemroids.com 2007

-But first, if you want to come back to this web site again, just add it to your bookmarks or favorites now!
+But first, if you want to come back to www.toothandteeth.com again, just add it to your bookmarks or favorites now!
 Then you'll find it easy!

-Also, please consider sharing our helpful website with your online friends.
+Also, please consider sharing our helpful tooth and teeth website with your online friends.

 contact us privacy policy legal disclaimer

-Copyright © 2005-2008 Donald Urquhart.
+Copyright © 2005-present Donald Urquhart.
 All Rights Reserved.
 All universal rights reserved.
 Designated trademarks and brands are the property of their respective owners.
 Use of this Web site constitutes acceptance of our legal disclaimer.